 The County is also constantly receiving input from its citizens on what services are appropriate for government to provide.
 This input is received through the strategic planning process and through the community survey.
 In 2018, the survey showed that 94.6% of County residents were satisfied or very satisfied with the quality of life in PWC.
 Also, in 2018, 91% of County residents were satisfied or very satisfied with the value for their tax dollar.
-The next community survey will be conducted during the summer of 2020 and results will be provided in fall of 2020.
+The next community survey was scheduled for the summer of 2020.
+However, due to impacts of the COVID-19 pandemic, the survey will be postponed.